-• Savers will be supplied fitted to all units
+• Savers will be supplied fitted to all units.

-- Safe plugs will be supplied fitted to the JFETS bias lines.
+Safe plugs will be supplied fitted to the JFETS bias lines.
 Note these connectors will not be fitted with savers as well as safe plugs, as these will be subject to very limited mate/demate cycles at S/C level.

-- Aperture cover (red tag item)

-- Alignment cube.